SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You will also find some fun boutique shopping in Russian Hill San Francisco.
 There are two main business areas in this neighborhood.

-At the top of the park, you will find some amazing views of the SF Bay, the Golden Gate Bridge, Alcatraz Island, and Sausalito.
+Before this new park opened in 2022, I loved coming here for the amazing views of the SF Bay, the Golden Gate Bridge, Alcatraz Island, and Sausalito

-It's can be a quick stop for some photos, or you can bring along lunch to soak in the views for an hour or more.
+It can be a quick stop for some photos, or you can bring along lunch to soak in the views from the expansive lawn or picnic tables.

 5. Explore the Macondray Lane Historic District